This shoyu chicken recipe can stop you from living on takeouts.

 Add cooked chicken thighs back into the skillet and cook for 1 minute.
 Flip the thighs to coat them in the sauce, then turn off the heat.

 Serve: place cooked rice in the middle of a serving platter.
 Add broccoli on the side, chicken thighs on top, and drizzle with a healthy amount of sauce.
-Sprinkle with sesame seeds, chopped scallions, and chilli flakes.
+Sprinkle with 1/2 tbsp sesame seeds, 2 tbsp chopped scallions, and 1/4 tsp chili flakes.